F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 • New evidence that could affect the outcome but was not reasonably available at the time the determination or dismissal was made; or

-• The Title IX Coordinator and Director of Institutional Equity, Investigator(s), or decision-maker had a bias or a conflict of interest that affected the outcome.
+• The Director of Institutional Equity, Investigator(s), or decision-maker had a bias or a conflict of interest that affected the outcome.

 Process for Appeals